One-to-one befriending and buddy schemes

 Social groups, clubs and activities

-One-to-one matching is not the only way to get involved: there are also clubs and activities that need volunteers.
-Reading Mencap runs clubs and activities for children and adults with learning disabilities and autism.
+One-to-one matching is not the only way to get involved: there are also social, lunch and craft clubs and activities that need volunteers.
+The Reading Services Guide is a searchable website that lists local social activities and groups.